dannguyen/journalism-syllabi/README.md

 <a href="http://www.jsvine.com/WRIT1-CE9741/">Homepage</a> /
 <a href="http://www.jsvine.com/WRIT1-CE9741/syllabus/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Data-based journalism is increasingly important at all levels of news organizations.
+        Data-based journalism is increasingly important at all levels of news organizations.
 This course will introduce you to fundamental concepts and skills for gathering, analyzing, and visualizing data.
-It’s also a hands-on class; you’ll apply the techniques you learn each week to a semester-long data-r...</em></p>
+It’s also a hands-on class; you’ll apply the techniques you learn each week to a semester-long data-r
+        </small></p>

         <p>Instructors: Jeremy Singer-Vine</p>
     </td>
     <td>
-        New York University SCPS
+        <small>New York University SCPS</small>
     </td>
   </tr>